ros-navigation/navigation2/nav2_constrained_smoother/README.md

     SmoothPath:
       plugin: "nav2_constrained_smoother/ConstrainedSmoother"
-      reversing_enabled: true       # whether to detect forward/reverse direction and cusps.
+      reversing_enabled: false      # whether to detect forward/reverse direction and cusps.
 Should be set to false for paths without orientations assigned
       path_downsampling_factor: 3   # every n-th node of the path is taken.
 Useful for speed-up
       path_upsampling_factor: 1     # 0 - path remains downsampled, 1 - path is upsampled back to original granularity using cubic bezier, 2... - more upsampling
       keep_start_orientation: true  # whether to prevent the start orientation from being smoothed
       keep_goal_orientation: true   # whether to prevent the gpal orientation from being smoothed
       minimum_turning_radius: 0.40  # minimum turning radius the robot can perform.
 Can be set to 0.0 (or w_curve can be set to 0.0 with the same effect) for diff-drive/holonomic robots
-      w_curve: 30.0                 # weight to enforce minimum_turning_radius
+      w_curve: 5.5                  # weight to enforce minimum_turning_radius
       w_dist: 0.0                   # weight to bind path to original as optional replacement for cost weight
-      w_smooth: 5.0e5           # weight to maximize smoothness of path
+      w_smooth: 2.5e+3              # weight to maximize smoothness of path
-      w_cost: 0.12                 # weight to steer robot away from collision and cost
+      w_cost: 0.03                  # weight to steer robot away from collision and cost

       # Parameters used to improve obstacle avoidance near cusps (forward/reverse movement changes)
       # See the [docs page](https://docs.nav2.org/configuration/packages/configuring-constrained-smoother) for further clarification